 The first railroad to cross the Allegheny Mountains, the Allegheny Portage Railroad was the final piece of the Pennsylvania Main Line Canal.
 "The Portage" opened in 1834, marking the first time that there was one, direct route between Philadelphia and Pittsburgh.
 All things to all people, it served merchants, passengers, slaves in pursuit of freedom, and soldiers from the Mexican War.

 Heritage Hikes are led by a park ranger during the summer months.
-The distance and degree of difficulty vary by hike.
+The distance varies by hike.
 Reservations are required.

 Visitors to Engine House 6 Exhibit Shelter can view full scale models of the mechanisms that would have originally been in all ten Engine House structures.